ga-wdi-boston/js/README.md

 let count = process.argv[2]

 while (count < 5) {
-  console.log('Im inside of the loop, count is ' + count) count++
+  console.log('Inside of the loop, count is ' + count)
+  count++
 }

-console.log('Im outside of the loop, count is ' + count)
+console.log('Outside of the loop, count is ' + count)
 ```
 <!-- end code block -->
 Save this file and return to your terminal.